 - You must report any accident that causes someone to be off for more than seven days to the HSE or the local authority.

-- To comply with the Data Protection Act, staff must not be able to see other entries when they input details into the accident book.
+- To comply with the General Data Protection Regulations, staff must not be able to see other entries when they input details into the accident book.

 You must have appropriate procedures in case of fire or other emergencies